Self-Hosting

 - IAM credentials — with appropriate permissions for S3, CloudFront, and SES

 You will also need a CloudFront private key (.pem file) corresponding to the key pair ID configured in your CloudFront distribution.
-This is the hashdrop-private.pem file referenced throughout this guide.

 1. Install Docker